 Do you need a VPN for Linux?

 As a Linux user, you are already several steps ahead of the pack when it comes to security and privacy.
-But you still need a VPN for Linux.
+But you do need a VPN for Linux.
 Here’s why:

 You need the protection a Linux VPN service can provide